The following topics will be covered in this Machine Learning blog:

 To recommend movies, it goes through threads within the content rather than relying on the genre board in order to make predictions.
-According to Todd Yellin, VP of Product at Netflix, Machine Learning algorithm is one of the pillars of Netflix.
+According to Todd Yellin, VP of Product at Netflix, the Machine Learning algorithm is one of the pillars of Netflix.

 Alexa can play music, provide information, deliver news and sports scores, tell you the weather, control your smart home, and even allow prime members to order products that they’ve ordered before.
-Alexa is very smart.
-She gets updated through the Cloud and learns all the time, by herself.
+Alexa is smart and gets updated through the Cloud and learns all the time, by itself.